December 14, 2022

 Automate Customer Feedback

 Customer feedback is an integral part of a customer-centric business strategy.
-Along with excellent customer service, getting feedback from the people who use your product/service is key to achieve customer success.
+Along with excellent customer service, getting feedback from the people who use your product/service is key to achieving customer success.

 In this blog post, we share with you four ways you can use Missive to easily acquire, manage and store customer feedback.